Georgetown Hoyas Hire Former NBA Star Patrick Ewing As New Head Coach

 The Georgetown Hoyas will hire Charlotte Hornets’ assistant coach Patrick Ewing to be their new head coach.
 On the day of the NCAA Men’s Championship game, the Hoyas’ men’s basketball team have made a huge splash with their coaching hire.
-The Georgetown Hoyas hiring of Patrick Ewing could cause a shift in power on the NCAA landscape.
+The Georgetown Hoyas’ hiring of Patrick Ewing could cause a shift in power in the NCAA landscape.

-While traditional powerhouse schools North Carolina and Gonzaga prepare to square off with each other, the Georgetown Hoyas make huge news.
-Ewing has been tabbed to guide the Hoyas back NCAA prominence.
-Is the hiring of Ewing a perfect match for the Georgetown Hoyas, or a step in the wrong direction?
+While traditional powerhouse schools North Carolina and Gonzaga prepare to square off with each other, the Georgetown Hoyas are making huge news.
+Ewing has been tapped to guide the Hoyas back NCAA prominence.
+Is the hiring of Ewing a perfect match for the Georgetown Hoyas or a step in the wrong direction?

-Several news outlets are reporting the Hoyas will welcome Ewing to be their new head coach.
+Several news outlets are reporting the Hoyas will welcome Ewing as their new head coach.
 Tim Bontemps of the Washington Post confirms the news about the Hoyas hiring of Patrick Ewing.
-An official announcement of the Hoyas hiring is expected to come after the NCAA Men’s Championship game.
+An official announcement of the hiring is expected to come after the NCAA Men’s Championship game.

-The Georgetown Hoyas hire Ewing after parting ways (courtesy of CBS Washington) with John Thompson III a couple of weeks ago.
-Thompson III, the son of former Georgetown coaching legend John Thompson II coached the Hoyas for 13 seasons.
+The Georgetown Hoyas hired Ewing after parting ways (courtesy of CBS Washington) with John Thompson III a couple of weeks ago.
+Thompson III, the son of former Georgetown coaching legend John Thompson II, coached the Hoyas for 13 seasons.
 His win-loss record of 278-151 does not fully reflect the two consecutive losing seasons by Thompson III.

 The Hoyas has only been to the NCAA tournament once in the past four seasons.
 Georgetown was a No. 2 seed three years ago, only to be upset by Florida Gulf Coast University.